TheJacksonLaboratory/splicing-pipelines-nf/README.md

 # splicing-pipelines-nf
-Anczukow-lab repository for the Nextflow splicing pipeline with rMATS 4.0.2.
+Anczukow-lab repository for the Nextflow splicing pipeline with `rMATS 4.0.2`.

 ## Sumner (JAX HPC) execution